cameraui/docs/plugins/homekit.md

 Each camera's HomeKit settings include:

 - **QR code and PIN.** The pairing details for that camera.
+- **Force legacy path.** Keeps the camera on the classic HomeKit services, see [Secure Video on iOS 27](#secure-video-on-ios-27).
+Off by default.
-- **Hardware acceleration.** Uses the GPU, if one is available, for HomeKit Secure Video recordings.
+- **Use Hardware Acceleration.** Uses the GPU, if one is available, when a stream has to be transcoded.
 On by default.
-- **Adaptive stream source.** On by default.
-When you're away from home on a slow connection, camera.ui picks the source that matches the size Home asks for: high, mid, or low resolution.
-Turn it off to always use the primary source.
+- **Use Hardware Acceleration for HKSV.** The same for HomeKit Secure Video recordings.
+On by default; turn it off for a camera whose recordings break up.
 - **Port and mDNS advertiser.** Advanced networking options; the defaults are usually fine.
 - **Reset pairing.** Generate a new code and re-add the camera if pairing breaks.